Skip to main content

 The court found that the EEOC had not provided a sufficient justification for how it arrived at the 30 percent figure, leaving employers in a state of legal limbo.
 As of now, there is no definitive, unified standard that reconciles the requirements of all four statutes.

 This has led many legal experts to advise employers to adopt a more conservative approach, ensuring that their wellness programs are not only compliant with the ACA’s 30 percent cap but also structured in a way that minimizes the risk of being deemed involuntary under the ADA.
-This often involves a greater emphasis on participatory programs, which do not require the disclosure of sensitive and are therefore less likely to face legal scrutiny.
+This often involves a greater emphasis on participatory programs, which do not require the disclosure of sensitive health information and are therefore less likely to face legal scrutiny.

 The legal framework governing wellness surcharges is a complex tapestry of overlapping statutes, with unresolved tension between public health goals and anti-discrimination laws.